Linda Prine: Medical abortion and the rise of activism in medicine

 Linda Prine was the co-author in an article titled "Medical abortion and activism in medicine," published in the textbook "21st Century Sexualities: Contemporary Issues in Health, Education, and Rights."
 The article highlights how the 2000 FDA approval of mifepristone opened the doors for a new age of reproductive rights activism, growing among physicians and medical students in which family physicians are being trained to become abortion providers.

 Reproductive Health Access Project

 Linda Prine is one of the founders of the Reproductive Health Access Project (RHAP).
 Through advocacy programs, training programs, and mentoring programs, RHAP assists family physicians and other clinicians in integrating birth control and abortion into routine medical care.

 The central goal of RHAP is to work towards a future in which American women and teenagers at every socioeconomic level are provided with birth control and abortion from their primary care physician.

-Bicycle activism

-Linda Prine is also at the forefront of several bicycle activism movements, serving as the chief medical representative for the Transportation Alternatives advisory board and authoring letters to the Mayor of New York City, representing hundreds of doctors at the New York State Academy of Family Physicians.
-She has written for The New York Daily News in support for more bike lanes and testified for New York City Council in support of tackling obesity with more and better bike lanes.
-Prine is a highly accomplished cyclist herself, finishing all 100 miles of the New York's City Century bike race several times.